Israel launches air strikes on Iran-linked targets in Syria | DW | 18.11.2020

 According to Syria's state news agency, SANA, three Syrian military personnel were killed and one was injured by the strike.
 Quoting a Syrian military source, SANA called the attack "Israeli aggression."

-Early on Wednesday, SANA had reported that Syrian air defenses had intercepted the Israeli air strikes over he capital city of Damascus.
+Early on Wednesday, SANA had reported that Syrian air defenses had intercepted the Israeli air strikes over the capital city of Damascus.

 am/rs (Reuters, AFP)